Read these tweets to see how absurd it is that Trump blames Obama for Syria chemical attack.

 In 2013, Trump tweeted—repeatedly—that Obama should do nothing in Syria.

-After a grizzly chemical attack left dozens of people dead in Syria on Tuesday, White House Press Secretary Sean Spicer was quick to blame—of course—former President Barack Obama.
+After a grisly chemical attack left dozens of people dead in Syria on Tuesday, White House Press Secretary Sean Spicer was quick to blame—of course—former President Barack Obama.

 "Today's chemical attack in Syria against innocent people including women and children is reprehensible and cannot be ignored by the civilized world," Spicer told reporters.
 "These heinous actions by the Bashar al-Assad regime are a consequence of the past administration's weakness and irresolution."
 Spicer also said: "President Obama said in 2012 he would establish a red line against the use of chemical weapons and then did nothing.
 The United States stands with our allies across the globe to condemn this intolerable act."
 (Later in the day, the White House issued a statement echoing Spicer's remarks.)